josefs/meta-paper/paper.md

 are a different kind of delayed representation that supports a different set of operations.
 Pull arrays are discussed further in
 \ref{sec:shallow}.
-Push arrays are discussed in detail in \ref{sec:push}
+Push arrays are discussed in detail in \ref{sec:push}.
 The `Shape` type is used to represent array indices of varying dimensionality.
 The type parameter determines the dimension of the index.
-[Shape polymorphism, compare to repa]

-\TODO{Discuss library functions for working with arrays}
+For example the type paremeter `DIM2` indicates a two-dimensional index.
+This works much the same as in repa, though it is implmented in a slightly different way.
+This is discussed in more detail in section \ref{sec:shape}.

 The library includes functions for manipulating arrays.
 Many of them correspond to list functions found in the Prelude.
-Both array types have a Functor instance.
+Both array types also have a Functor instance.

 Here are some examples of functions for Pull arrays that exist in the
 library: